MichaelOdermatt/CatfishGame/README.md

 ### Gameplay
 - [X] Create something which reads the players input when enter is pressed and switches from the login screen to another screen.
 - [X] Do something about space being pressed as the first character.
 Somehow let the player know (or don't allow space to be pressed as a first character).
+- [ ] Make movement feel a bit better
+- [ ] Try and fix the player extended jump

 ## Narrative Ideas